lgleon/emc-immu-bioinformatics/README.md

 - The feature for **Client** will be available for users who are logged in and can apply to register as clients using his supervisor name is accessed by 'clients' tab in the navbar right-hand corner.
 This will take the user to a half page form that will allow them to submit detailed information about the department, project and supervisor of the project.

-- The feature for **JobStatus update** will be available for users who are logged in as Team members of the Lab and have Staff priviles is accessed by 'Job sttus' tab in the navbar right-hand corner.
-This will take the user to a half page form that will allow them to fillup a short form to keep a record of the analysis that they are working on and submit that info to the DB.
+- The feature for **JobStatus update** will be available for users who are logged in as Team members of the Lab and have Staff privileges is accessed by 'Job status' tab in the navbar right-hand corner.
+This will take the user to a half page form that will allow them to fill-up a short form to keep a record of the analysis that they are working on and submit that info to the DB.

 - The feature for **Contact** will be available for all users is accessed by the 'contact' tab in the navbar right-hand corner.
 This will take the user to a short form that they can use if they have any question or they want to ask anything regarding an specific analysis.